couchbase/CouchbaseMock/README.md

 ## HTTP API

-This is a lightweight API following the semantics of the JSON API; only that it uses HTTP as a transport.
+This is a lightweight API following the semantics of the JSON API; only that it uses HTTP as the transport.

 The format of each command is `http://localhost:18091/mock/<command>?payload\_param1=payload\_value1&...`